- Academic Information

 - explain the role of relevant parties (for example, a misunderstanding between the instructor and the student; incomplete or wrong information given by a University office).

-View the HAB petition, which you can print and turn in to the Honors office (1330 Mason Hall).
+View the HAB petition on the Forms page, which you can print and turn in to the Honors office (1330 Mason Hall).

 When Will I Hear Back Regarding the Board's Decision?